 So, the Android emulator is a program that allows you to use the Android operating system on your laptop or PC.

-Examples of some popular Android emulator, including BlueStacks and Nox App Player.
+Examples of some popular Android emulators, including BlueStacks and Nox App Player.

 Best and Lightest Android Emulator for PC